Queer Residency Seyðisfjörður — KIN MAKING

 timeline

-- Interviews: end of March
+Interviews: end of March — beginning of April

-- Successful Applicants notified: early April
+Successful Applicants notified: mid-April

-- Residency period: 19 September — 31 October 2025
+Residency period: 19 September — 31 October 2025

 who